anefischer/udacity/README.md

-# Udacity Nanodegree Programms
+# Udacity Nanodegree Programms es

 This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
 It includes all the graded projects.
 In case you have a question feel free to contact me.

 The cumulative effort for the courses is 21 months (based on 10hrs/week).
 I guess thats about one term at university.
+Without any discount that would have been 7500€, which is actually the price of a fuel master degree OMSCS.

 Udacity has a lot of more interessting courses.
 My goal was to get fast into Data Science and Machine Learning while also understanding the theory behind it.
 I therefor selected the following courses.